KDAB/knut/docs/API/script/toolbaritem.md

 #### <a name="isSeparator"></a>bool **isSeparator**

-This property returns `true` if the toolbar item is a separatior (vertical line visually).
+This property returns `true` if the toolbar item is a separator (vertical line visually).